A £1 Trillion Debt Timebomb – Student Loans

 “The number of students relying on student loans to pay for their higher education is constantly rising, as is the amount they borrow.
 Yet we know little about the long-term consequences of this for society and individuals”

 “What we do know from current research is concerning.
-Student loan debt seems to have a harmful effect on many aspects of graduates’ lives once they leave education”.Get Started
+Student loan debt seems to have a harmful effect on many aspects of graduates’ lives once they leave education”.Get debt help today

 The Student Loan Timebomb